Hyperbolic inverse problem with data on disjoint sets: Complementary results

 Observe first that the adjoint of $\Lambda^T_{\Src,\Rec}$ is $R \Lambda^T_{\Rec,\Src}R$ where $R$ is the time-reversal $R\phi(t) = \phi(T-t)$.
 Thus Theorem \ref{th_main} implies that we can determine the geometry and the lower order terms near $\Src$ if it is strictly convex and exact controllability holds from $\Rec$.

-Let us show that the conclusion of Theorem \ref{th_main} holds when $\Rec$ is strictly convex and the wave equation (\ref{eq_wave}) is exactly controllable from $\Rec$.
-The fourth case, that is, $\Src$ is strictly convex and exact controllability holds from there, follows then again by transposition.
+We will show next that the conclusion of Theorem \ref{th_main} holds when $\Rec$ is strictly convex, the wave equation (\ref{eq_wave}) is exactly controllable from $\Rec$, and (\ref{dist_S}) holds.
+The fourth case, that is, exact controllability holds from strictly convex $\Src$ and (\ref{dist_S}) holds with $\Src$ replaced by $\Rec$, follows then again by transposition.
+The global uniqueness result in Theorem \ref{th_main_foliation} can also be changed in the analogous manner.

-We used the exact controllability twice in the proof of Theorem \ref{th_main}, namely in Lemma \ref{lem_weak_conv} and when we invoked Lemma \ref{lem_localization} in the proof of Theorem \ref{th_main}.
-We will give next the analogies of Lemmas \ref{lem_weak_conv} and \ref{lem_localization} in the case when the exact controllability holds from $\Rec$ instead of from $\Src$, and outline how this change affects the proof of Theorem \ref{th_main}.
+We used the exact controllability only once in the proof of Theorem \ref{th_main}, namely when we invoked Proposition \ref{prop_localization}.
+Proposition \ref{prop_localization_Rec} below will substitute Proposition \ref{prop_localization} in the case when the exact controllability holds from $\Rec$ instead of from $\Src$.